 by Sabrina Lane

 Eyelash extensions started in Asia and made their way West.
-Not to be confused with the self-stick falsies you can purchase in pharmacies, dollar stores etc., these semi-permanent, synthetic extensions are bonded on one by one, by a trained and certified eyelash stylist/technician, using tweezers and medical grade adhesive.
-They give the eyes an instant lift without any needles or injections, allowing you to wake up with the look of mascara without the smudging.
+Not to be confused with the self-stick falsies, clusters or premade fans, which you can purchase in pharmacies, dollar stores etc., these semi-permanent, synthetic extensions are bonded by a certified and trained lash therapist.
+For the classic version, we bond one extension to one of your natural lashes, for the Russian Volume style, you receive a very different look, as this requires additional training, to create the little fans, handcrafted at your visit, to fit each lash!
+This can only be done correctly and safely when you have adequate training.
+We use specialty tweezers and medical grade adhesive to apply the extensions.
+They give your eyes an instant lift without any needles or injections, allowing you to wake up with the look of mascara without the smudging.
+The Art

 We offer silk (synthetic) eyelash extensions and do not use or promote any type of animal hair, for two reasons.
 First, due to the way, they are harvested, and secondly, the much higher risk of allergic reactions.
 Our choice doesn't have to be harvested nor do clients have allergic reactions to them.
 We only use the highest quality silk eyelash extensions in different strength, length and curl to accommodate a wide variety of clients and to give you that natural look you desire.

-Length varies from 3mm to 20mm, thickness varies from 0.03 to 0.15, and right now we have 8 different curls on the market to work with ( J, B, C, CC, D, L, L+ and U).
+Length varies from 3mm to 20mm, thickness varies from 0.03 to 0.15 (anything heavier than 0.15 is not safe), and right now we have 8 different curls on the market to work with ( J, B, C, CC, D, L, L+, and U).
 The lash stylist selects the correct weight, length, and curls for each client in order to enhance those beautiful features and to correct those less desirable ones.
 It is absolutely vital to consider all the options available to avoid damage to your natural lashes and only somebody who is properly trained can do that.

 Allergies can happen to anyone and although the odds are 1 in 500, we would like for you to be educated on the subject.
 We do our best to avoid any reaction and with newly developed glues, we can now cleanse the lashes immediately after the application to reduce fumes and the chances for a reaction.
 You should know the Do's and Do not's in the event you do experience an allergic reaction to the medical grade adhesive/fumes, or adhesives left over from tape.
 If you have had contact with any adhesives, an allergy can occur within the first few minutes or a reaction can be almost 24 hours delayed.
 In the event you are allergic, it is to the main ingredients formaldehyde and/or cyanoacrylate.

 REMOVING THE ADHESIVE AND EXTENSIONS: Whatever you do, do not yank, pull, or scrape off the lashes.
 Even if you get the lashes off, you may have damaged or may have pulled out natural lashes and damaged your eye in the process.
-And there is no guarantee that there is no residue from the adhesive left on the lashes.
+And there is no guarantee that there is no residue from the adhesive left on your lashes.
+You are not reacting to the lashes but the ADHESIVE!!!
 Call us and schedule a removal appointment.
 This way, when you come in, we can get all of the adhesives and lash extensions off safely and you are ensured it is done professionally.

-We are the only company in the USA that offers a FREE Patch Test's to all our clients before their eyelash extension appointment.
+If in doubt, lets test!
+We offer a FREE Patch Test's to all our clients before their eyelash extension appointment.
 Please find details in our "New Client Intake Form".

 We do it daily without even thinking but when you have eyelash extensions, you will have to watch out for a few extra things and just be a little more careful.